crowd4u/COLLAPSE/README.md

-# On Aggregating Labels from Humans and AIs with Asymmetric Performance
+# Aggregating Labels from Humans and AIs with Asymmetric Performance

-This repository provides supplementary material for the paper "On Aggregating Labels from Humans and AIs with Asymmetric Performance," currently under peer review.
+This repository provides supplementary material for the paper "Aggregating Labels from Humans and AIs with Asymmetric Performance," currently under peer review.

 ## Appendix of the paper
 Please see `appendix.pdf`